blacklightpy/vaultofknowledge/Flow of Electricity.md

 	- Remember, $\large \vec B$ or $\large \vec H$ don't contain $\large \mu_0$, but $\large \vec E$ does contain $\large \epsilon_0$.
 So that value stays outside whether you use $\large \vec B$ or $\large \vec H$.
 	- According to Ecosia Chat (powered by ChatGPT), $\large \vec B$ is used best when a magnetic material is involved and $\large \vec H$ is used best when a magnetic circuit is involved.

+- In AC, the Poynting vector points outwards, but it spreads out in all directions and much of the energy also radiates away, and this gets more with higher frequency.
+- In DC, the Poynting vector actually points inwards, considering a circuit with uniform resistance.

 - Free electrons in a conductor will move at the [[Fermi velocity]] in random directions.
 The net velocity will be 0.
 - When a potential is applied, they will move about at a drift velocity towards one direction.
 	- $v_d=\mu E$